 Make up a bunch of these homemade oatmeal packets at one time, and you’re set for a few weeks!

-How would you flavor your homemade oatmeal?
+How would you flavor your DIY oatmeal packets?
 Share your ideas below!